 - Untracked User without Historical Data: Neither collecting new data nor storing past activity; does not consume a license

 To completely free up a license, you must delete a user’s historical data.
-Historical data in the ActivTrak app is attached to a User Agent, and each User Agent is associated with a license.
+Historical data in the ActivTrak app is attached to an Agent, and each Agent is associated with a license.

-Remember that Users set as Untracked (rather than removed) will remain in your system, preventing them from being accidentally tracked again if they log into a device with the ActivTrak agent installed.
+Remember that Users set to Untracked (rather than removed) will remain in your system, preventing them from being accidentally tracked again if they log in to a device with the ActivTrak agent installed.

 GDPR and CCPA compliance and data security